fracpete/bootstrapp/README.md

 # bootstrapp
-Command-line tool for bootstrapping Maven applications just by using the dependencies.
+Command-line tool for bootstrapping Java applications just by using Maven dependencies and/or external jar files.
 It allows you to generate cross-platform applications, by using shell scripts for Linux/Mac and batch files for Windows, or Linux packages for Debian (`.deb`) and/or Redhat (`.rpm`).

 ## Command-line options

 ```
-Bootstrapping Maven applications by supplying only dependencies.

-Usage: [--help] [-m MAVEN_HOME]
-       [-u MAVEN_USER_SETTINGS]
+Bootstrapping Java applications with Maven dependencies and/or jar files.

-       [-j JAVA_HOME] [-n NAME] [-V VERSION] [-d DEPENDENCIES...]
+Usage: [--help] [-m DIR] [-u FILE] [-j DIR] [-n NAME] [-V VERSION]
+       [-d DEPENDENCY...] [-D DEPENDENCY_FILE...]
+       [-J JAR_OR_DIR...] [-C] [-s] [-S JAR_OR_DIR...]
-       [-D DEPENDENCY_FILES...] [-C] [-s] [-p POM_TEMPLATE] -o OUTPUT_DIR [-c MAIN_CLASS] [-v JVM...]
-       [-e] [-b] [--deb] [--deb-snippet DEBIAN_SNIPPET] [--rpm]
+       [-p FILE] -o DIR [-c CLASSNAME] [-v JVM...] [-e] [-b] [--deb]
-       [--rpm-snippet RPM_SNIPPET] [-l]
+       [--deb-snippet FILE] [--rpm] [--rpm-snippet FILE] [-l]

 Options:
--m, --maven_home MAVEN_HOME
+-m, --maven_home DIR
-	The directory with a local Maven installation to use instead of the downloaded one.
+	The directory with a local Maven installation to use instead of the
+	downloaded one.

--u, --maven_user_settings MAVEN_USER_SETTINGS
+-u, --maven_user_settings FILE
-	The file with the maven user settings to use other than $HOME/.m2/settings.xml.
+	The file with the maven user settings to use other than
+	$HOME/.m2/settings.xml.

--j, --java_home JAVA_HOME
+-j, --java_home DIR
 	The Java home to use for the Maven execution.

 -n, --name NAME
 	The name to use for the project in the pom.xml.
-Also used as library directory and executable name when generating Debian/Redhat packages.
+Also used as library
+	directory and executable name when generating Debian/Redhat packages.

 -V, --version VERSION
 	The version to use for the project in the pom.xml

--d, --dependency DEPENDENCIES
+-d, --dependency DEPENDENCY
-	The maven dependencies to use for bootstrapping the application (group:artifact:version), e.g.: nz.ac.waikato.cms.weka:weka-dev:3.9.4
+	The maven dependencies to use for bootstrapping the application
+	(group:artifact:version), e.g.: nz.ac.waikato.cms.weka:weka-dev:3.9.4

--D, --dependency-file DEPENDENCY_FILES
+-D, --dependency-file DEPENDENCY_FILE
-	The file(s) with maven dependencies to use for bootstrapping the application (group:artifact:version), one dependency per line.
+	The file(s) with maven dependencies to use for bootstrapping the
+	application (group:artifact:version), one dependency per line.

+-J, --external-jar JAR_OR_DIR
+	The external jar or directory with jar files to also include in the
+	application.

 -C, --clean
 	If enabled, the 'clean' goals gets executed.

 -s, --sources
-	If enabled, source jars of the Maven artifacts will get downloaded as well and stored in a separated directory.
+	If enabled, source jars of the Maven artifacts will get downloaded as
+	well and stored in a separated directory.

+-S, --external-source JAR_OR_DIR
+	The external source jar or directory with source jar files to also
+	include in the application.

--p, --pom_template POM_TEMPLATE
+-p, --pom_template FILE
 	The alternative template for the pom.xml to use.

--o, --output_dir OUTPUT_DIR
+-o, --output_dir DIR
 	The directory to output the bootstrapped application in.

--c, --main_class MAIN_CLASS
+-c, --main_class CLASSNAME
 	The main class to execute after bootstrapping the application.

 -v, --jvm JVM